FAQs

 Do you have male alters?

-With having male alters, do you consider yourself transgender/bi-gender/otherwise gender-nonconforming?
+Do you consider yourself transgender/bi-gender/otherwise gender-nonconforming?

-I identify as a straight married woman and my whole self is included in that.
+No. I identify as a straight married woman and my whole self is included in that.

 Do you consider yourself an LGBTQIA+ ally?